-Grant Information Grant Number: Grant Number: Organization: Project Title: Funding Request: 1460 ABC Recovery Center Nursing Care and Prescription Medications \$150,134.00 Pr ogrammatic Scoring Review Project in Coachella Valley Valley he applicant identifies and describes a specific need(s) for the project within the Coachella alley by providing relevant, valid data that highlights the full scope of the need.
-The pplicant clearly connects the community need to the project's targeted population.
-Reviewer 1 - Scor re: Reviewer 1 - Score Explanation: Additional Coachella Valley data needed to highlight the operational impact of unreimbursed healthcare along with the ability to serve/expand services and resources with funding support.
-Reviewer 2 - Score: 5 Reviewer 2 - Score Explanation: The ABC Recovery Nursing Care and Prescription Medication grant proposal provided a detailed explanation of the community need, which highlights the gaps in coverage and reimbursements from MediCal or STOP for these two crucial elements of the whole person care model.
-5 Reviewer 3 - Score Explanation: ABC Recovery Center is unique in the Coachella Valley as it is a dual diagnosis (also known as co-occurring disorder) facility.
-Someone with a dual diagnosis needs to be treated for both conditions to have the greatest opportunity for wellness.
-ABC Recovery Center is the only option for the Medi-Cal population and justice referral population to be treated for dual diagnosis in the CV, thus serving and identifying a unique community need.
+Grant Information Grant Number: rant Number: Organization: Project Title: Funding Request: 1460 1460ABC Recovery Center Nursing Care and Prescription Medications \$150,134.00 Pr ogrammatic Scoring Review Project in Coac (5 poin Community Need for the Project in Coachella Valley (5 points)The applicant identifies and describes a specific need(s) for the project within the Coachella Valley by providing relevant, valid data that highlights the full scope of the need.
+The Reviewer 2 - Scor 5 Reviewer 2 - Score: Reviewer 2 - Score Explanation: The ABC Recovery Nursing Care and Prescription Medication grant proposal provided a detailed explanation of the community need, which highlights the gaps in coverage and reimbursements from MediCal or STOP for these two crucial elements of the whole person care model.
+5 ABC Reco co-occurr Score Explanation: y Center is unique in the Coachella Valley as it is a dual dia disorder) facility.
+Someone with a dual diagnosis needs to have the greatest opportunity for wellness.
+ABC Recovery be treated for both option for the Medi-Cal population and justice referral population to be treated for dual diagnosis in the CV, thus serving and identifying a unique community need.
 Project Description and Use of Funds (5 points) The applicant describes the scope of the project and how the organization will utilize the Desert Healthcare District's funding.
 The applicant clearly states the approach they are going to take to meet the community's need and specifies how the success of this project directly relates to the District's mission and current Strategic Plan.
 Reviewer 1 - Score: 3.5 Reviewer 1 - Score Explanation: ABC describes how funds will be utilized; however, they do not align it directly to the impact it will make on the growing community need.
 Reviewer 2 - Score: 4 Reviewer 2 - Score Explanation: The grant proposal provided a detailed project description on the utilization and role of the nurses, and use of grant funds, which included the connection between the DHCD mission and the current strategic plan, however, details on the medications provided to the clients and their cost were not included.
 Reviewer 3 - Score: 5 Reviewer 3 - Score Explanation: The District's funds will be untilized to cover costs for the nursing staff services and for prescription medication costs for CV clients that are not reimbursed.
 Alignment to District Goals, Strategies, and Performance Measures (5 points) The applicant effectively describes the alignment of the project to the Desert Healthcare District and Foundation 2021-2026 Strategic Plan goals, strategies and performance measures.
-Reviewer 1 - Score: Reviewer 1 - Score Explanation: 5 Project directly aligns with one of the District's high priority strategic plan goals and strategies.
+Reviewer 1 - Score: 5 Reviewer 1 - Score Explanation: Project directly aligns with one of the District's high priority strategic plan goals and strategies.
 Reviewer 2 - Score: 5 Reviewer 2 - Score Explanation: The grant proposal aligns with the DHCD Strategic Plan goals and strategies, which is goal 2, along with strategy 2.7.
 Reviewer 3 - Score: 4 Reviewer 3 - Score Explanation: The applicant clearly describes the project's alignment to the District's strategic plan, in particular Goal 2, Strategy 2.7